luisangulouk/githubV4/README.md

 __User Story result__

-Search results render each element as a profile card with its avatar included
+Search results renders each element as a profile card with its avatar included

 __User Story__